-The incident will be recorded on CPOMS and recorded in the class Positive Relationships folder.
+The incident will be recorded on CPOMS.

-The child's main care giver should be informed if the above has taken place.
+The class teacher will decide if the child's main care giver should be informed privately about an aggressive or abusive incident has taken place.

 If a pattern starts to develop a conversation should take place between SLT (including SENDCO) and the class teacher to determine next steps.